ubports/docs.ubports.com/userguide/dailyuse/libertine.rst

 There are 2 options for executing commands inside the container.

 **The first option** is based on ``libertine-container-manager exec``.
 It lets you run your commands as root.
 The drawback is that the container is not completely set up.
 So far we know that the `folders mentioned above (Documents, Music, ...) are not mounted <https://askubuntu.com/questions/831830/libertine-terminal-applications-how-to-access-to-the-real-home-dir#comment1273744_833984/>`_ i.e., the ``/home/phablet/`` directory is empty.
-Likewise the directory referenced in ``TMPDIR`` is not available what may lead to problems with software that tries to create temporary files or directories.
+Likewise the directory referenced in ``TMPDIR`` is not available which may lead to problems with software that tries to create temporary files or directories.
 You may use this option e.g., for installing packages.

 To execute a command you can use the following pattern::